A boy falls on his outstretched hand and tears the annular ligament. Which joint is this ligament associated with?

 Prepare for the CMTBC Registration Exam.
 Study with our flashcards and multiple-choice questions.
 Each question includes hints and explanations to enhance your understanding and readiness for the test!

-The annular ligament is a key structure that encircles the head of the radius at the proximal radioulnar joint, allowing for the rotation of the radius during pronation and supination of the forearm.
-This ligament stabilizes the joint and prevents the radius from dislocating during movements.
-When a boy falls on his outstretched hand, it's possible for this ligament to be torn, leading to instability and pain in the elbow and forearm.
+The annular ligament is a crucial structure that encircles the head of the radius at the proximal radioulnar joint.
+Its primary function is to stabilize the radius, allowing for smooth rotation during pronation and supination of the forearm.
+When a boy falls on his outstretched hand, the force can exert significant stress on the wrist and forearm, potentially resulting in injury to the ligaments associated with those areas.

 Subscribe